bytebone/how2host/src/first-steps/3-reverse-proxy/nginx.md

  A short explanation of this script:

  - The `services` section defines both the actual Nginx app, as well as the database used to store data.
-   - You need to generate two random strings as passwords, and put them in the appropriate spots.
-You can do that with `openssl rand -base64 20`.
-Make sure that the password matches in the two places using `<random string #1>`!
+   - You need to generate two random strings as passwords, for example using the command `openssl rand -base64 20`, and put them in the appropriate spots.
+Make sure that the password matches in the two places using `<random string 1>`!
-   - For now, we will expose both port 80 and 81, which are unsecure ports that we will close down in a second.
+   - For now, we will expose both port 80 and 81, which are unsecure ports that we will close down later.
    - The `container_name` property manually defines the name, since the auto generated names are long and ugly.
 We will need to enter this into the Nginx interface in a minute!
- - The `networks` section defines two networks. the `default` network allows you to expose services to the internet. the `internal` network services exclusively for the communication between Nginx and its database.
+ - The `networks` section defines two networks.
+The `default` network allows you to expose services to the internet, and the `internal` network connects exclusively Nginx to its database.
  - The `volumes` section defines two volumes, which are storage locations for persistent data, since a container will be deleted with all its included data whenever you stop or restart it.

 As you've done before, exit nano and save your changes.
 Once you've left nano, run `docker compose up` to download and start Nginx with its components.
 Once the logs mention a successful startup, open your browser and enter into the address bar `<your server ip>:81`.
 This should bring up the NPM login screen.
 The login credentials are `admin@example.com` and `changeme` as the password.
 You will be prompted to create a new password immediately.